Loosekonnection/ResponsivePortfolio/README.md

 ## Credits & Links

-I have used many different training sites and coding resources throughout the creation of my projects, please find a list with links to the sites below:
+I have used many different training sites and coding resources throughout the creation of my projects.

+Below is a list with links to the sites I used:

 *   The Net Ninja:
     *   [Website](https://www.thenetninja.co.uk/)